salt-labs/containers/README.md

-# DevSecOps
+# Containers

 ## Overview

-A collection of small container images used for CI tooling.
+A collection of container images used for CI tooling.

 **NOTE:** In order for use in vRealise Aria, Codestream requires that each container has at least the following available;